mateusmedeiros/nvim/README.md

 ```

 ## Do I need to do anything else?
-Glad I asked.
+Glad I asked (because I'm the one writing this, get it? hahaha... haha...
+:pensive:).
 I'm always commiting changes to this repository, so stuff isn't
 always up-to-date here on the README, but I try to do my best!

 Don't worry, though.
 Since I made the move to neovim and deoplete, stuff got